NeuralTrust/docs.neuraltrust.ai/docs/trustgate/getting-started/step-by-step/create-rules.md

 # Create Rules

-This guide will walk you through creating rules in AI Gateway.
+This guide will walk you through creating rules in TrustGate.
 Rules determine how incoming requests are matched and routed to your services.

 ## Prerequisites

 Before you begin, make sure you have:
-- AI Gateway installed and running
+- TrustGate installed and running
 - A service configured (see [Add a Service](./add-service.md))
 - Access to the Admin API